 On losing his Shipley seat in 2005 Chris took up the post of Director at the New Local Government Network, a local government research organisation which campaigns for the devolution of power from Whitehall to town halls and local communities.

 Chris was a trustee of a national debt advice charity, CCCS (Consumer Credit Counselling Services) until the end of 2010, helping people in debt and campaigning for fairer treatment from the Financial Services industry.
 He is a member of the GMB Trade Union.

-Since 5th May 2010 Chris Leslie has been the Member of Parliament for Nottingham East.
-He is currently the Shadow Financial Secretary to the Treasury on Labour’s frontbench in the Commons (you can read his article on the Robin Hood Tax here).
-He is married to Nicola and has a baby daughter.
+He is currently serving as the Shadow Financial Secretary to the Treasury on Labour’s frontbench in the Commons (you can read his article on the Robin Hood Tax here).
+He is married to Nicola and has a young daughter.